 In 2017, the anniversary of the great fire was commemorated on September 4th.
-While the fire is deliberate this time, it is a reminder to everyone that lived through the tragedy, heard stories from relatives who did or was witness to the devastation in the aftermath that such cannot happen again.
+While the fire is deliberate this time, it is a reminder to everyone who lived through the tragedy and heard stories from relatives who did or were witness to the devastation in the aftermath that such cannot happen again.
 The 1666 fire began on Pudding Lane from Thomas Farriner’s bakery and it is rather ironic that a place where people went for comfort and solace would be the result of misery, to the effect of plunging 65,000 people to homelessness.

 What the fire consumed in 1666

 The expression ‘Great Fire of London’, although not in words, told the story of the historic event.
-When you imagine the loss that was incurred by thousands of people then, what David is burning does not even come close to comparison.
+When you imagine the loss that was incurred by thousands of people, then, what David is burning does not even come close to comparison.
 According to historical records, the fire consumed 13,200 houses, 44 livery halls, 87 churches and 400 streets.
-The wooden recreation was 120-metre long and comprised of 190 miniature buildings.
-Observers could see structures of churches, factories, homes and schools that were mounted on barges before being set ablaze to burn away as drifted the course of the Thames river.
+The wooden recreation was 120 meters long and comprised 190 miniature buildings.
+Observers could see structures of churches, factories, homes and schools that were mounted on barges before being set ablaze to burn away as drifted the course of the Thames River.

 David has offered up the work to volunteers.
 Over months of hard work and commitment, scores of young people from various locations in London have been involved in hard work for the project.
 Within various placements and workshops, the structures to be used have taken shape and gained validity for use in the anniversary event.
 Such a historic event would not be complete with a great audience and to make that happen, it was directed by Tim van Someren and presented by Lauren Lavern, familiar faces for those who watched the London 2012 Olympic Opening Ceremony.